jaj22/McRave/README.md

   1. melee and currently too close to the Dragoon
   2. ranged and currently is currently attacking the Dragoon
   3. lower ranged unit to outrange and kite away from the Dragoon
-- Zealots will attack and move if the target is melee and the Zealot is low health
+- Zealots will attack and move if the target is melee and the Zealot is low health to try to swap enemy units targets onto a healthy Zealot
 - Reavers will attack and then load themselves into a shuttle
 - Shuttles will drop a Reaver if there is enemies around that the Reaver can attack